-All projects involving animal or human subjects, certain biological materials, of radioactive sources must be reviewed and approved by WSU's Institutional Animal Care and Use Committee (IACUC), Institutional Review Board (IRB), Institutional Biosafety Committee (IBC), and Radiation Safety Committee (RSC), respectively, before the research is conducted.
+All projects involving animal or human subjects, certain biological materials, of radioactive sources must be reviewed and approved by WSU's Institutional Review Board (IRB), Institutional Biosafety Committee (IBC), and Radiation Safety Committee (RSC), respectively, before the research is conducted.
 For example, if people will taste samples of a product or if people will be asked to fill out a questionnaire or survey, then the project must be reviewed and approved by the IRB before any data are collected.
 Or, if any recombinant DNA, human fluids or tissues, or other infectious agents related research involving biohazardous materials is anticipated, the prior approved from the IBC is required.
 For use of radioactive materials and radiation-producing machines, then prior approval by RSC is necessary.
 The approval process may require a few weeks to a few months, depending on the complexity of the project and the invasiveness of the activities, so plan ahead.
-For more information on these approval processes, contact the Office of Research Assurances or the Radiation Safety Office.
+For more information on these approval processes, contact the Office or the <a href="Radiation Radiation Radiation